geo-frontend/nlmaps/README.md

 **Web browser:**

 include the nlmaps script in your web page.
-You can download it [here].
+You can download it [here](https://gitlab.com/wm2017/nlmaps/raw/master/dist/nlmaps.iife.js).

 **NodeJS:**